folio-org/deprecated-mod-acquisitions-postgres/README.md

 `java -jar acq-postgres-json-fat.jar -Dhttp.port=8082 embed_postgres=true`

-The following must be run (manually) - when connected to the postgres database
+The following must be run (manually) - when connected to the postgres database:

 ```sh